 Projects are also ways to provide logical groupings of objects.
 If your deployment is large and has many production environments, you can organize production environments by project, with each project having its own access control settings.
 This makes it easier to manage and maintain multiple environments during the software delivery process.

-See Examples: Modeling and Deploying Applications to set up applications or microservices.
+Refer to Examples: Modeling and Deploying Applications to set up applications or microservices.

-See Master Component Examples for examples of how to create and add parameters to your applications or microservices.
+Refer to Master Component Examples for examples of how to create and add parameters to your applications or microservices.
 The steps apply to applications or microservices with master and normal components.

-See Pipelines to set up pipelines.
+Refer to Pipelines to set up pipelines.

 CloudBees CD/RO supports resource exclusivity at the platform level.
 This allows a procedure to lock a resource for a job step and execute the tasks.
 The job step acquires and retains exclusive use of a resource, ensuring that the resource is always available for the step.
-See Reserving a Resource for Job Step Duration for more information.
+Refer to Reserving a Resource for Job Step Duration for more information.

 |When an application, a pipeline, or a release is cloned across different projects, you might need to fix the references after the objects are cloned.
 For example, if a pipeline with an application reference in the "default" project is cloned to a different project, the application reference needs to be fixed after the pipeline is cloned.|

 When you export a project while a pipeline is in progress, only the full export includes flow runtimes that have been completed.
 If you want to include in-progress pipeline runs in the path-to-production view and the visual indicators showing their percentage completed in the Release Dashboard, set the

 CloudBees CD/RO provides these ways to ensure that the Release runs are successful:

 For each stage in the Release pipeline, an entry gate controls when the tasks can start.
 If the conditions and approvals are met, the process flow can proceed and the tasks can be executed.
 The process flow can complete the stage and proceed to the next stage when the exit conditions and approvals are met.